 - Obey all safety regulations.

-- Review with the students the emergency evacuation before the beginning of the trip or if needed conduct an evacuation drill.
+- Review with the students the emergency evacuation before the beginning of the trip or, if needed, conduct an evacuation drill.

 - Maintain passenger control.

 - Control emergency situations.

 - Maintain safe vehicle condition.

 - Select rest, food and fuel stops.

-- Ensure the eight (8) way warning lights, stop arm and crossing control arm are activated at any time students are loading or unloading.
+- Ensure the eight (8) way warning lights, stop arm and crossing control arm are activated at any time students are loading or unloading, to include school grounds.

-- Ensure any and all dunnage is properly secured.
+- Properly secure all cargo in the luggage box.

-- Head counts.
+- Complete the headcounts.